 3. What industry figures do you admire?

-Mark Gregory, Dan Pearson, Piet Oudolf and the Master gardeners of Japan.
+Mark Gregory, Dan Pearson, Piet Oudolf and the Master Gardeners of Japan.

 4. When did you decide to start your own business and what have been the challenges along the way?